korcf/hello-world-package/README.md

 # Example Package

-This is a simple (hello world) example package.
+This is a simple example package.

 ## Installation